bnp-info/research/docs/TOPIC/SUBTOPIC A/SUBTOPIC_A1_DETAIL_1_2.md

 ---
 layout: default
-title: Subtopic B
+title:  Detail A1.2
 nav_order: 2
-parent: TOPIC
+parent: Subtopic A1
+grand_parent: Subtopic A
 has_children: true
 ---

-# SUBTOPIC B Landing Page
+# Detail A1.2 Landing Page

 ## Paragraph 1